SasikumarSubbaian/ExpiryCare/OAUTH_BRANDING_FIX.md

 3. **Click:** "Sign up with Google"
 4. **Should now show:**
    ```
-   Sign in to ExpiryCare
+   Sign in with Google
+   ExpiryCare
+   to continue to kmbpjdgiqrohvophfbes.supabase.co
    ```
-   Instead of the Supabase URL! ✅
+   **Note:** The Supabase URL may still appear in small text (this is normal - it's the domain making the OAuth request), but "ExpiryCare" will be the prominent app name! ✅

 ---